 “(California design) is not a superimposed style, but an answer to present conditions.
 It has developed out of our own preference for living in a modern way.” —Gretta Grossman

-Greta Magnusson Grossman often appeared alongside midcentury greats such as Charles and Ray Eames.
+Greta Magnusson Grossman often appeared alongside midcentury greats.
 She designed houses, interiors, and furniture, and gained a loyal and following that remains to this day.

 Though she never gained the same level of fame as that of many of her contemporaries, she maintained a prolific forty-year career on two continents, Europe and North America, with achievements in industrial design, interior design, and architecture.
 Her work is remains admired and sought after by people around the world.